palchrb/matrix-xplora/README.md

 Bridges the Xplora parent app chat to Matrix, so you can message your child's watch from any Matrix client.
 One Matrix room per watch.

+Would like to highlight that I have picked pieces from https://github.com/Ludy87/pyxplora_api, and added a bit more here and there

 ## Status

 **Alpha / work in progress.**